 Top To-Do’s at Balboa Park

 Many people will tell you the best thing to do at Balboa Park is go to the San Diego Zoo.
 It really is one of the best zoo’s I’ve ever been to.
-(Read my Zoo review and roundup of San Diego Zoo discounts).
+(Read my Zoo review and roundup of San Diego Zoo discounts or save with Balboa Park activity deals).
+Also, check the top Balboa Park activities.

-San Diego Model Railroad Museum and Mingei International Museum are among the most popular museums in San Diego, both located at Balboa Park, along with more than a dozen others.
-Are you an art, science, history, or military buff?
+San Diego Model Railroad Museum and Mingei International Museum are also among the most popular museums in San Diego, both located at Balboa Park, along with more than a dozen others.
+Are you an art, science, history geek (we are), or a military buff?
 You won’t be disappointed.

 Along with some of the top cultural venues in San Diego, Balboa Park also holds some popular events, including annual parades and fairs, weekly concerts at the Spreckles Organ Pavilion, the delightful December Nights holiday festival, and EarthFair, a huge two-day Earth Day festival that takes place in April.